Sales (band): History

 In September 2017, the band released the single, "Talk a Lot".
 They followed this up with the single "Off and On" in February 2018, and "White Jeans" in May 2018.
 In July 2018, Sales released its second album, Forever & Ever.
 The cover photo was taken by Malcolm Martin, a contrast to their previous releases, in which all artwork had been done by Alana Questell.
 The three single covers also featured photographs, though it is unclear who took the photos from their website.
 In one review by Pitchfork, Forever & Ever was rated at 7.0/10 and described as "a world of cozy, minimalist pop."

 As of April 26, 2020, Sales had 3,647,906 monthly listeners on Spotify.
 Between March 28 and May 5, 2019, they toured across the southern portion of the United States.
 In 2019, two of the band's songs, "Renee" and "Chinese New Year" went viral on TikTok.
 In December 2021, the band's song "Pope Is a Rockstar" went viral on TikTok.

-While the band hasn't released anything since 2022, Lauren Morgan has assured that Sales has not disbanded, and "is going to live forever & ever".
+While the band hasn't released anything since 2022, Morgan has assured that Sales has not disbanded, and "is going to live forever & ever".
 However, no reunion date has been teased so far.

-Lauren Morgan has been working on a solo project "Lorg" (stage name), as she said she needed an outlet to show her growth and solo music she wrote.
-On September 6, 2024, she released her first single "Brandy" which she wrote and co-produced with Adam McDaniel from DropOfSun studio.
+Morgan began releasing solo music as Lorg on September 6, 2024 with the first single “Brandy.”

-On March 26, 2025, Lauren Morgan, as Lorg, released her second single, "Crossroads" written by her and produced by Adam McDaniel.
+On March 26, 2025, Lorg, released their second single, "Crossroads" co-produced by Adam McDaniel at Drop Of Sun Studios in Asheville, NC.
 In the comments of a Sales' Instagram post promoting the single, Jordan Shih denied fans assuming the end of the band.